Youniwemi/einvoicing-for-woocommerce/readme.txt

 - [Youniwemi](https://packagist.org/packages/youniwemi/digital-invoice) for Digital Invoice - Easy wrapper around easybill/zugferd-php, atgp/factur-x and josemmo/einvoicing  that will allow you generate Factur-x and UBL in a very easy way.

 == Changelog ==
+= 0.1.9 : Minor Improvements
+* Prices in the invoice table now utilize WooCommerce formatting for consistency.
+* Corrected an issue where the footer was not properly aligned in the Preview mode.
-= 0.1.7 : Fix arabic caracters in pdf invoice
+= 0.1.8 : Fix translation loading and added WooCommerce as a plugin dependency = 0.1.7 : Fix arabic caracters in pdf invoice
 = 0.1.6 : Fix adding invoice to emails as attachements
 * Updated tested Wordpress up to version